jbiason/blog/content/reviews/series/american-playboy.md

-he's so loving, just *one* admits she didn't like that he wanted an open marriage for him and not for her and one you can clearly see that she does not want to have Hef around, looks annoyed in the filming, but the narration said they divorce and are "friends".
+he's so loving, just *one* admits she didn't like that he wanted an open marriage for him and not for her and one you can clearly see that she does not want to have Hef around, looks annoyed in the filming, but the narration said they divorced and are "friends".

 This is the kind of thing that push a documentary down.
 There are no downsides of Hefner: He's loving, he's successful and he got ideas.
 Things he did wrong?